darwinrecreant/sansar-script-tutorials/pages/door.md

-# Click to Open Tutorial
+# Door Tutorial

 > [Back](../README.md)

-This is a simple example to create a click-to-open behaviour, like a door.
+This is a simple example to create a click-to-open behaviour, like on a door.

 ## Setup